Family friendly things to do in Wellington | Apollo NZ

 A visit to the zoo is one of the most popular things to do in Wellington for families.
 As New Zealand's first zoo, it's not only rich in history but also in its commitment to conservation and animal care.
 A visit here is both educational and entertaining, making it a perfect stop on your travel itinerary.

 The zoo spans over 32 acres and is home to a diverse range of animals from around the globe.
-As you wander through the different zones, you'll encounter everything from majestic lions and playful meerkats to native New Zealand species like the kiwi.
 One of the highlights of Wellington Zoo is its interactive encounters.
-These up-close experiences with animals are not only thrilling for children but also offer valuable learning opportunities.
 The zoo also offers a range of family friendly facilities with plenty of picnic areas, a playground, and cafes.

 For families with a love for the magic of movies, Wētā Workshop is an unmissable destination.
 Renowned globally for its special effects and prop production, Wētā Workshop offers a behind-the-scenes glimpse into the world of movie magic, right in the heart of New Zealand's film industry.